-The Healthy Workplaces Act (HWA) signed into law by Governor Lujan Grisham on April 8, 2021, requires all private employers to provide up to 64 hours of paid sick leave to employees.
+The Healthy Workplaces Act (HWA) signed into law by Governor Lujan Grisham on April 8, 2021, requires all private employers to provide at least 64 hours of paid sick leave to employees.
 The HWA is effective beginning July 1, 2022

 Covered Employers and Employees

 The HWA obligates all private employers employing at least one employee to provide paid sick leave.
 This includes full-time, part-time, seasonal and temporary employees.
 Public employers such as the United States, the state or any political subdivision of the state are exempt from the law’s requirements.

 Employers May Choose to Accrue or Grant Leave